SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 What is a good SAT score for Ivy League colleges?

-To be competitive with schools like Harvard, Princeton, or Yale, you should aim for a score of 1500 or higher.
+To be competitive at schools like Harvard, Princeton, or Yale, you should aim for a score of 1500 or higher.
+However, admissions is holistic - your essays, extracurriculars, and recommendations matter too.

 How can international students register for the SAT?